picoDoc/betfair-data-capture/README.md

 To get this framework up and running in a unix environment you need two things:

-1. A Windows or Unix environment with python installed (tested with Python 2.7.9 and 3.4.3)
+1. A Windows or Unix environment with python installed.
 2. The [free 32 bit version of kdb+](http://kx.com/software-download.php) set up and available from the command prompt as q.
+3. openssl installed (should be present in Unix systems by default).
+You can download a Windows installer [here](http://gnuwin32.sourceforge.net/packages/openssl.htm).
+It is recommended that you add the loocation of the openssl executable to the PATH environment variable.
+4. Python is required (should work fine with v2 or v3).
+The requests module is also required, more info on it [here](http://docs.python-requests.org/en/latest/user/install/)
-3. A betfair.com account.
+5. A betfair.com account.
 If you don't already have an account you can get one [here](https://register.betfair.com/account/registration).

 ## Set Up